Conveuropean logo

 Carcassonne France

 One of my first images of Europe was the majestic old walled city of Carcassonne.
-An Scotish friend invited me to visit this place with a friend of her who was visiting her and I was so happy that I was able to go.
-I loved the city!.
-I was able to come back some years later when I did train trip from Girona to Carcassonne and during the night I was able to capture this shot.
+A Scotish friend invited me to visit this place with a friend of hers who was visiting her, and I was so happy that I was able to go.
+I loved the city!
+I was able to come back some years later when I took a train trip from Girona to Carcassonne, and during the night I was able to capture this shot.

 James Larking in deserted O'Connell Street